Talent Acquisition

 - What licenses or certifications, if any, are required?

-For assistance on retrieving or creating a position’s job description, please contact HR’s Classification and Compensation (Class & Comp) team at workplan@gmu.edu or visit the Classification and Compensation website for guidance.
+For any questions regarding a position description, please contact HR’s Classification and Compensation (Class & Comp) team at jobdescs@gmu.edu or visit the Classification and Compensation website for guidance.

-Tip: We encourage job descriptions be reviewed annually to ensure they are accurate and true to Mason’s mission.
+Tip: We encourage position descriptions be reviewed annually to ensure they are accurate and true to Mason’s mission.
 For example, veteran candidates, who understand how their skills and experience can translate to the civilian workforce, are more likely to apply to our opportunities.
-As a position evolves over time, the job description will often evolve with it.
-Up-to-date job descriptions ensures that Mason attracts the most qualified candidates based on current data, both internal to Mason and the external market.
-In this spirit, please work with the Class & Comp team regarding position creation, modification, and annual review of your department’s job descriptions.
+As a position evolves over time, the position description will often evolve with it.
+Up-to-date position descriptions ensure that Mason attracts the most qualified candidates based on current data, both internal to Mason and the external market.
+In this spirit, please work with the Class & Comp team regarding position creation, modification, and annual review of your department’s position descriptions.

 Job Compensation